Odd coloring of sparse graphs and planar graphs: Abstract

 \section{Abstract}

 An {\it odd $c$-coloring} of a graph is a proper $c$-coloring such that each non-isolated vertex has a color appearing an odd number of times on its neighborhood.
-Recently, Cranston investigated odd colorings of graphs with bounded maximum average degree, and conjectured that every graph $G$ with $\mad(G)\leq \frac{4c-4}{c+1}$ has an odd $c$-coloring for $c\geq 4$, and proved the conjecture for $c\in\{5, 6\}$.
+This concept was introduced very recently by Petru\v sevski and \v Skrekovski and has attracted considerable attention.
+Cranston investigated odd colorings of graphs with bounded maximum average degree, and conjectured that every graph $G$ with $\mad(G)\leq \frac{4c-4}{c+1}$ has an odd $c$-coloring for $c\geq 4$, and proved the conjecture for $c\in\{5, 6\}$.
 In particular, planar graphs with girth at least $7$ and $6$ have an odd $5$-coloring and an odd $6$-coloring, respectively.

 We completely resolve Cranston's conjecture.
 For $c\geq 7$, we show that the conjecture is true, in a stronger form that was implicitly suggested by Cranston, but for $c=4$, we construct counterexamples, which all contain $5$-cycles.
 On the other hand, we show that a graph $G$ with $\mad(G)<\frac{22}{9}$ and no induced $5$-cycles has an odd $4$-coloring.
 This implies that a planar graph with girth at least 11 has an odd $4$-coloring.
 We also prove that a planar graph with girth at least 5 has an odd $6$-coloring.